 When landlords and tenants connect, great things happen.
 OpenRent keeps tenants in the loop while helping landlords manage their properties directly and easily.

 Letting agents rank somewhere below traffic wardens and tabloid journalists in the UK public’s affections.
-So when OpenRent created a platform that connects tenants and landlords directly, it attracted 300,000 registered users within a few years.
-And Twilio is a vital part of its success.
+So when OpenRent created a platform that connects tenants and landlords directly, it built a community of over 3 million registered users.

 “Finding a home to rent isn’t a pleasant experience,” said OpenRent co-founder, Daz Bradbury.
 “There are so many hurdles and so many pain points.
 And the experience isn’t much better for private landlords.”
 Much of the pain comes from letting agent middlemen, who slow down communication and charge admin fees.